Who is Credit Service Company, Inc.?

 Should I contact or pay Credit Service Company?

-The best way to deal with a collection agency is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Credit Service Company for millions of clients nationwide.
+The best way to deal with a collection agency is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Credit Service Company for millions of clients nationwide.

 Will Credit Service Company sue me or garnish my wages?